nagvbt/nagvbt.github.io/docs/articles/MFC/Quick.md

  To make first MDI child window start out maximized

 1. Add a `ActivateFrame()` which is a `CChildFrame` virtual function
-2. Modify the function with the below code snnipet
+2. Modify the function with the below code snippet

 ```cpp
 void CChildFrame::ActivateFrame(int nCmdShow)